singh1114/best/about.md

 ### More Information

 Ranvir Singh is firm beliver of deep work and like to stays under the radar for most of his work.
 Because of this ability of his, he was able to crack **Google Summer of Code-2017**.
-You can find all my projects on GitHub.
+You can find all his projects on GitHub.

 ### Contact me